 The PCC has collaborative arrangements in place to deliver a number of services in conjunction with both national and neighbouring PCCs.
-Details of the current collaborative agreements8 are published on our website.
+Details of the current collaborative agreements are published on our website.

-These services are delivered under a Section 22A Collaboration agreement and work was undertaken with the Force Head of Legal Services to identify all the relevant agreements.
-This was published via the Accountability Board and included:
+These services are delivered under a Section 22a Collaboration agreement and work was undertaken with the Force to identify all the relevant agreements.